superfeedr/documentation/publishers.md

 Make sure to use a **meaningful title** (not RSS or feed!), and replace `application/rss+xml` with `application/atom+xml` if your feed is in the ATOM format.
 It's also considered good practice to use absolute URLs for the `href`.

+It's important that you have **bi-directional links** between your HTML resources and your XML feeds which point to each others.

 You can find more details on this [RSS board page](http://www.rssboard.org/rss-autodiscovery).